menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Jackson is generally considered to be a blue-collar town.
-41.28% of the Jackson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jackson is a blue-collar town, with 41.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jackson is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Jackson who work in maintenance occupations (12.42%), healthcare (12.08%), and food service (11.41%).

 Setting & Lifestyle